There are so many things to do in Galway City even if you only have one day

 However, with so much good food and drink even the smallest thing can happen like tripping on the cobblestone and breaking a wrist.

 Travel insurance can be incredibly affordable.
-I’ve used World Nomads many times and it adds a bit of reassurance in case something unexpected comes my way.
+I’ve used travel insurance many times and it adds a bit of reassurance in case something unexpected comes my way.

 Pin it For Later: Galway City Ireland